Hotel Pennsylvania: Notable guests and events

 The hotel hosted multiple notable guests in its early years.
 On May 6 and 8, 1924, Harry Houdini debunked Joaquin María Argamasilla, a 19-year-old Spaniard who claimed he had X-ray vision.
 In December 1925, William Faulkner stayed at the Pennsylvania while writing one of his many novels; he subsequently received the Nobel Prize in Literature.
-Galveston crime boss Johnny Jack Nounes threw a $40,000 party at the Pennsylvania in the 1920s, inviting silent film starts Clara Bow and Nancy Carroll, who were said to have bathed in tubs of champagne.
+Galveston crime boss Johnny Jack Nounes threw a $40,000 party at the Pennsylvania in the 1920s, inviting silent film stars Clara Bow and Nancy Carroll, who were said to have bathed in tubs of champagne.
 Herbert Hoover spoke before the Ohio Society of New York at the Hotel Pennsylvania in November 1935.
 The American Russian Institute presented its first annual award to the late President Franklin D. Roosevelt at the Hotel Pennsylvania in 1946, and Edwin H. Land demonstrated his invention of an instant camera at the hotel in 1947.

 U.S. Army bacteriologist Frank Olson died after he crashed through a window on the 10th floor in 1953; the U.S. government first described his death as a suicide, and then as misadventure, while others alleged that he was murdered.
 Fidel Castro stayed at the Statler Hilton in 1959, shortly after he became the leader of Cuba.
-Gameel al-Batouti (who was first officer of EgyptAir Flight 990 when it crashed in 1999, killing all 217 people aboard) was reportedly sexually promiscuous with female staff and was nearly banned from the hotel.
+Gameel Al-Batouti (who was first officer of EgyptAir Flight 990 when it crashed in 1999, killing all 217 people aboard) was reportedly sexually promiscuous with female staff and was nearly banned from the hotel.

 The Statler also hosted delegates during several Democratic National Convention meetings at Madison Square Garden.
 During the 1976 convention, the Statler allocated 80 percent of its rooms to delegates; In advance of the 1980 convention, the Statler spent $5 million just on preparations, which included a "fast food" delicatessen as well as a kitchen in an elevator.
 Other events at the hotel included Esto 92, an Estonian heritage festival that had booked the entire hotel at the beginning of the 1992 DNC convention, as well as the 1994 edition of the Gay Games.
 By the 2000s, the hotel hosted hundreds of dogs every year during the Westminster Kennel Club Dog Show.
 The hotel's other events in the 2000s included auditions for reality TV show America's Next Top Model.